GrennMilo/NH3CrackProcessor/ReadMe.md

 ## Recent Updates

-### Original Data Point Filtering (2024-05-31)
+### Original vs Interpolated Data Handling (2024-05-31)
-- Added the ability to filter out interpolated data points:
+- Enhanced data processing to track original vs interpolated data points:
-  - Plots now show only original data points from the input file by default
+  - Original data points from the input file are now distinctly marked
+  - Interpolated data points in large gaps are automatically excluded
+  - Stages that only consist of interpolated points are excluded
+  - Visual distinction between original data (markers) and interpolated data (lines)
-  - Added UI controls to toggle between showing all points or only original points
+  - UI controls to filter and display only original data points
-  - Data points from the original file are tracked throughout the processing pipeline
-  - Original datetime values are preserved and associated with the correct data points
+  - Configurable maximum gap size for interpolation (default: 24 hours)

 ### Import System Enhancement (2024-05-30)
 - Improved the import system in utility scripts to ensure proper module resolution: